 4: Mega Mawile

-In its Mega-Evolved state, Mawile learns the ability Huge Power: a move that doubles a Pokemon’s attack power.
-This bumps Mawile’s attack stat to literally the highest out of all 721 Pokemon, trumping even the likes of Attack-Form Deoxys and Mega Mewtwo-X by a significant margin.
-We pity the Pokemon whose weakness is struck by this bulky bipedal brawler.
+In its Mega-Evolved state, Mawile learns the ability Huge Power: a move that doubles a Pokémon’s attack power.
+This bumps Mawile’s attack stat to literally the highest out of all Pokémon as of Gen 5, trumping even the likes of Attack-Form Deoxys and Mega Mewtwo-X. We pity the Pokémon whose weakness is struck by this bulky bipedal brawler.

 2: Mega Kangaskhan